tnichols217/notes-old/APLang/Vocab.md

 90.  **Precocious**: exceptionally early in development or occurrence The **precocious** kid had quite a few misconceptions of the world**:** plastic came from the air, metal comes from melting bones, and people are actually robots.

+### December 3, 2021

+- (15 + 15 emdash)

+91. **Elucidate**: to give a clarifying explanation The second time the teacher tried to **elucidate** the topic covered in class, it just made sense; we don't know why, but it worked.

+92. **Indefatigable**: incapable of being fatigued
+	No matter how far the marathon runner went it appeared as if he was **indefatigable**.

+93. **Dogmatic**: characterized by or given to the expression of opinions very strongly or positively as if they were facts Some of the people we watched on YouTube in Bible class were so **dogmatic** that it was impossible to reason with them logically.

+94. **Zephyr** (again): any of various lightweight fabrics and articles of clothing (different usage) Nike's team worked long and hard to produce the world's lightest **zephr**.

+95. **Construe**: to analyze the arrangement and connection of words in (a sentence or sentence part) The way people **construed** Shakespeare's writings have slowly changed over time.

+96. **Solipsism**: a theory in philosophy that your own existence is the only thing that is real or that can be known After hanging out with the new kids for a while, he was unknowingly shifting his opinions to line more up with **solipsism**.

+97. **Enervate**: lacking physical, mental, or moral vigor I have heard a lot about how computer scientists will quickly turn out to be **enervated** after a few years of working due to intense mental stresses.

+98. **Denigrate**: to attack the reputation of
+	Joe's **denigration** of Jane during the debate was not tolerated and he was deducted point accordingly.

+99. **Abscond**: to depart secretly and hide oneself When he was a kid, he planned to one day **abscond** the home as a prank.

+100. **Impecunious**: having very little or no money usually habitually The freshly graduated college students were so **imprcunious** that ten of them had to share an apartment.

+101. **Dirge**: a song or hymn of grief or lamentation especially meant for the dead When the main character in the anime died a **dirge** started to play, seemingly out of nowhere.

+102. **Epistolary**: contained in or carried on by letters The **epistolary** college marketing spam never seemed to end.

+103. **Protean**: displaying great diversity or variety The **protean** programmer appeared as if he knew all languages; anything you asked him he had a response to.

+104. **Spurious**: of falsified or erroneously attributed origin The **spurious** diamond ring passed off as real to his wife until one of those TikTokers came and tested it.

+105. **Legerdemain**: Sleight of hand
+	The magician's infailiable **legerdemain** made us truely believe the card had disappeared.

+#### Em dash Sentences
+106. **Blandishment**: something that tends to coax or cajole The **blandishments** throughout the article led me to believe that this was not a reliable source -- it was written by a competing company.

+107. **Inveterate**: confirmed in a habit
+	He has an **inverterate** tendency to sway as he walked -- he used to be a sailor.

+108. **Recalcitrant**: obstinately defiant of authority or restraint One of the lab rats -- the brown one -- was very **recalcitrant** to being tested on.

+109. **Emollient**: soothing especially to the skin or mucous membrane The lotions the beautician used were cold and **emollient** -- they made her fall asleep swiftly.

+110. **Hemorrhage**: a rapid and uncontrollable loss or outflow John saw Jones from across the field, with a dagger stuck in his stomach, hemorrhaging large amounts of blood; he ran over to help and looked down on Jones -- he was dead.

+111. **Fugacious**: lasting a short time
+	Joo -- not swallowing his spit -- tried to elongate the **fugacious** taste of the cookies in his mouth.

+112. **Diaphanous**: characterized by such fineness of texture as to permit seeing through The expensive and intricate curtains were too **diaphanous** to use on a bright day -- too much light seeped through.

+113. **Fractious**: tending to be troublesome
+	The **fractious** little kid got scolded for the fifth time today -- he had broken a vase this time.

+114. **Antipode**: the exact opposite or contrary
+	Jane was always arguing with Jone every time I saw them -- they were **antipodes**

+115. **Circumspect**: careful to consider all circumstances and possible consequences His paranoid friend was always **circumspect** when it came to flights -- his family had missed one and got stuck in the airport for days.

+116. **Pusillanimous**: lacking courage and resolution : marked by contemptible timidity Every time someone asked Jone to ride the rollercoaster he would flatly object -- he was ever **pusillanimous**.

+117. **Animadversion**: a critical and usually censorious remark Jill would never make eye contact with Jones -- Jones dropped an **animadversion** last week regarding her sanity.

+118. **Extemporaneous**: composed, performed, or uttered on the spur of the moment One almost described his remark as agressive and **extemporaneous** -- he remembered he was in the 21st century and instead decided to use "oudda pocket".

+119. **Cognate**: of the same or similar nature : generically alike His previous experience of abstract math was usefully **cognate** to his new job in computer science -- the rigid thinking and solid proofs were very similar.

+120. **Assay**: to analyze for one or more specific components That annoying TikToker continued to **assay** people's rings every day -- he just wanted more views.